Here’s a look at the life of singer, songwriter and Rolling Stones front man, Mick Jagger.

 1962-present - Lead singer of The Rolling Stones.

 June 6, 1965 - “(I Can’t Get No) Satisfaction” is released in the United States.
 It is #1 for four weeks and is the band’s first gold record.

-February 12, 1967 - Jagger and Keith Richards are arrested for drug possession.
+February 12, 1967 - Jagger and Richards are arrested for drug possession.
 Jagger is sentenced to three months and Richards to one year.
 Later, the sentences are overturned on appeal.